wael-dr/mobilitydb-internship/README.md

 ### 4. Download Data

-You will need to download the GeoPackage data from the Brussels Datastore.
+You will need to download the GeoPackage data from the Brussels Datastore and rename it `bxl.gpkg`.

 ### 5. Run Scripts